 Since 1922, the occupational therapy program at WMU has been a leader and innovator in the field, and our graduates have made significant contributions throughout the nation and the world.
-In 2017 we celebrated our 95th Anniversary, commemorating a tradition of excellence and committing to a bold future.
+In 2022 we celebrated our 100th anniversary, commemorating a tradition of excellence and committing to a bold future.

 Historically, occupational therapists have been in high demand, and that demand is rising.
 New professionals are needed, particularly those skilled in working with the growing population of older adults.
 In that area and many others, WMU occupational therapy graduates have distinct advantages:

-- Doctor of Occupational Therapy (OTD) will be available summer II 2020.
+- Doctor of Occupational Therapy (OTD) launched in summer II 2020.

 - Available in Kalamazoo and Grand Rapids.